-An FRDC funded project to examine the effects of western rock lobster fishing on the deep-water ecosystem off the west coast of Western Australia has recently been completed.
+An FRDC funded project to examine the effects of western rock lobster fishing on the deepwater ecosystem off the west coast of Western Australia has recently been completed.
 This project provided critical baseline data on the relationships between the abundance and size distributions of rock lobster and the different benthic habitats located in deeper waters, plus preliminary data on diets and the trophic role of rock lobster within these depths.
 Further ecological research in deep waters will be based on comparing fished and unfished areas using research closures.
-This research is supported by the WAMSI and a new FRDC project that started in 2009.
-The aims of this project include negotiating a suitable closed area in deep water to assess the ecological impacts of fishing, developing cost effective methods to monitor benthic communities in deep water and the collection of baseline information on lobster stocks, habitats and community structure to facilitate comparisons between fished and unfished areas.
+This research is supported by the WAMSI and FRDC.
+(FRDC 2008/013): Assessing the ecological impact of the Western Rock lobster fishery in fished and unfished areas.
+The objectives of this project include negotiating a suitable closed area in deep water to assess the ecological impacts of fishing, developing cost effective methods to monitor benthic communities in deep water and the collection of baseline information on lobster stocks, habitats and community structure to facilitate comparisons between fished and unfished areas.
+A suitable area in deep water has now been closed to lobster fishing to enable these comparisons and monitoring has commenced.
 The ultimate outputs of this project will enable any impacts of lobster fishing on deepwater ecosystems to be quantified.

-Other projects examining lobster populations between fished and unfished zones is ongoing at Rottnest Island and in the Marmion Marine Park.
-These projects consists of annual sampling using pots and underwater dive surveys at Armstrong Bay and Parker Point sanctuary zones.
+A second project examining lobster populations between fished and unfished zones is ongoing at Rottnest Island.
+This project consists of annual sampling using pots and underwater dive surveys at Armstrong Bay and Parker Point sanctuary zones.
 Results from the first three years after the no-take regions were implemented have shown a rapid increase in lobster numbers within the protected areas.
 This study also aims to provide additional information on growth, natural mortality and size/sex-specific catchability.